Trams in Kolkata: 1990–present: Later developments and mass closures

 Since 1990, losses of Kolkata tram started increasing, and to overcome this, it was thought by government that the entire tram network will be gradually replaced by bus, and lands of depot and terminus will be sold to promoters for construction of high-rise buildings.
 Calcutta Tramways Company introduced the bus service on 4 November 1992 with a fleet of 40 buses.
 The Planetarium line was closed due to excuse of loss making.
 The terminus was converted to park, however tracks were still present until 2010, and masts are still present, now are being used by lamp posts.
 After two years, The Howrah Station terminus closed, converted to bus terminus and the tram tracks were removed on Rabindra Setu the following year, since the world's busiest ageing cantilever bridge was not strong enough for trams.
 The routes which terminated there were moved back to the Burrabazar (Howrah Bridge) terminus (formerly Burrabazar Junction).
 Tram tracks from Howrah Bridge terminus to Metcalf Hall was also closed due to excuse of road repair, and all routes which were served this section was now diverted via Rabindra Sarani.
 However, in this year a new terminus in Ultadanga opened near Railway Station.

 The system had degraded by the 1990s, and Minister for Transport Shyamal Chakraborty planned to close the network.
 In 1995, the High Court terminus closed for the reconstruction of Strand Road.
 Rails and wires were removed from there and from Strand Road, Hare Street, and Shahid Khudiram Basu Road and it is now the site of the newest Kolkata High Court centenary building.
 However, Melbourne tram conductor Roberto D'Andrea befriended fellow Calcutta conductors during a 1994 visit.
 When D'Andrea heard about the planned network closure, he suggested an art project to decorate the trams (as was done in his home city).
 The project increased public awareness of the network and its value, ultimately saving it at that time.

 However closures were continued.
 In 1998, the Gariahat Depot–Gariahat Junction link on Lila Roy Sarani closed for construction of the Gariahat overpass.
 It was early planned to relaying tram tracks on two sides of the road under the overpass, but it was finally cancelled because of then Mayor Subrata Mukherjee.
-During his reign, tram network again got on threat of closure, because he is a strong anti-tram person.
+During his reign, tram network again got on threat of closure, because he was a strong anti-tram person.
 Four years later, the Mominpur–Behala route on Diamond Harbour Road closed for the construction of an overpass in Taratala.
 Although it was initially planned to relaying tracks on the overpass after its completion, the road was later converted to a national highway and the plan was dismissed.